alexandrelheinen/vector-view/README.md

 ## Installation ##

-To use the VectorView Plugin you just need to compile it and set the [environmental variables](#useful-environment-variables) whom able Gazebo to find the libraries you just built
+To use VectorView Plugin you just need to compile it and set the [environmental variables](#useful-environment-variables) whom able Gazebo to find the libraries you just built
 ```
 git clone https://github.com/alexandrelheinen/vector-view.git && cd vector-view
 ```
-and compile it at `build` folder
+and compile it in `build` folder
 ```
 mkdir build && cd build
 cmake .. && make
 ```
 ## Useful environmental variables ##

-As the VectorView project is a Gazebo Plugin, some environment variables must be set up to assure that the plugin will find out all files that it needs:
+As VectorView is a Gazebo Plugin, some environment variables must be set up to assure that Gazebo client will find out all files it needs:
 ```
 export VECTOR_VIEW=where_you_cloned_it/vector-view
 export PATH=$VECTOR_VIEW/build:${PATH}